ngchihuan/LightPyCL/README.md

 	* 1 000 000 rays to accurately sample a scene.
 Not a problem!
 	* 100 000 polygons on top of that.
 Easy!
 * Results can be stored in a python pickle for further evaluation at a later time.
-* Traced and untraced scenes can be saved as DXF files.
+* DXF output of traced and untraced scenes.
 * LightPyCL supports positive index materials, mirrors, termination surfaces and measurement surfaces.
 * Any material can be applied to any mesh.
 This means you can
 	* measure the spatial distribution of light on any kind of surface geometry.